jordan9001/SharedSigil/README.md

 # SharedSigil

-A very simple shared canvas program that will combine participant's strokes after they finish.
+A simple toy program that will combine participant's brush strokes after they finish.